jabbala/artificial-intelligence-portfolio/README.md

 * Parts of Speech Tagging
 * Finding Shortest Paths on a Planet using Genetic Algorithm
 * Solving the Maze Problem using Q-Learning
-* AI Agent for Classic Snake Game using Deep Q-Learning Network (DQN)
+* AI Agent for Classic Snake Game using Deep Convolutional Q-Learning Network (DQN)
-* AI Agent for Double Headed Snake Game using Deep Q-Learning Network (DQN)
+* AI Agent for Double Headed Snake Game using Deep Convolutional Q-Learning Network (DQN)
 * Business Processes Optimization in E-Commerce Warehouse using Q-Learning
 * Minimizing the Costs in Energy Consumption of a Data Center
 * Self-Driving Car using Deep Q-Learning